ncsa/MayomicsVC/README.md

 2.3 Need workflow diagram here
 ------------------------------

-* Reconstruct from GenomeGPS file structure, highlight which parts we are doing in what order.
+* Reconstruct from GenomeGPS file structure, highlight which parts will be done by us and in what order.
 * Mayo and UIUC will have division of labor among the modules - highlight those too, in different color